devnationworld/resources/README.md

 [Keep current, stay employed: The most in-demand tech skills for 2021.](https://www.techrepublic.com/article/keep-current-stay-employed-the-most-in-demand-tech-skills-for-2021/) Python, data security fundamentals, data analytics, Agile methodologies, DevOps & SecOps, and cloud fundamentals are also at the top of the best skills to have, according to a new report from Skillsoft..
 [TECHREPUBLIC]

+[Change your brain.](https://www.youtube.com/watch?v=SwQhKFMxmDY) Dr. Huberman is here to school us on all things neuroplasticity---and how we can use it to our advantage through intense focus, mindfulness, and restorative sleep.
+Enjoy!
+[YOUTUBE]

 ## Tools

 [7 best performance testing tools to look out for in 2021.](https://dzone.com/articles/7-best-performance-testing-tools-to-look-out-for-i)  Comprehensive list of 7 best performance testing tools used widely by performance testing services in 2021 and their key features.
 [DZONE]

 [Comparing 9 code quality tools.](https://dzone.com/articles/comparing-9-code-quality-tools-of-2020)  It's always a good idea to have good code quality tools in your developer toolbox, helping you manage technical debt by writing clean and maintainable source code.
 [DZONE]

+[Java code quality tools recommended by developers.](https://dzone.com/articles/java-code-quality-tools-recommended-by-developers) See what Java code tools are recommended by developers in this article.
+[DZONE]

+[Are these the most interesting front-end developer tools for 2021?](https://www.impressivewebs.com/most-interesting-front-end-developer-tools-2021/) A list of sixty tools for you to discover.
+[IMPRESSIVEWEBS]

 ## Trends